mrakgr/The-Spiral-Language/readme.md

             loop (dyn 0) (dyn 0.0)
 ```

-The loop has to do a bunch of things while it is running like abort early on Nans in the cost, keep track of costs, call the backwards step and the optimizer.
+The loop has to do a bunch of things while it is running like abort early on nans in the cost, keep track of costs, call the backwards step and the optimizer.
 This is something that takes care of that.

 ```
         inl test {d with network} =